pranayga/expl0ring_V8/README.md

 article, we shift gears and talk about the exploitation primitives which have existed in the V8 engine subspace.
 Here we discuss the primitives that we want to gain through a bug, allowing us to gain different kinds of privileges.
 This is done through the exploration of various examples.

+## Squashing Bugs
+This article covers security mechanisms that V8 has already implemented.
+It also delves into helpful topics like the Chromium Bug Tracker, the Changelog, and ongoing security projects at Google.

 ## Taint - Tracking in V8
 Browsers touch data originating from a lot of sources.
 Often webpages have differentiating and unusual characteristics when it comes to how user data touches various components of a webpage.
 This can be effectively